You Can Build Bigger Shoulders With The One Move You Probably Never Do

 Pressing weight over your head isn’t the only (or safest) way to build strong shoulders.
-Enter the Horizontal Lateral Raise
+Enter the horizontal lateral raise, this move will help you build bigger shoulders in no time.

 The horizontal lateral raise targets the weakest part of your shoulder, the rear region, while also improving your stabilising muscles and protecting your rotator cuff, says strength and conditioning coach Bill Hartman.
 Use this exercise as a replacement for bent-over lateral raises.